Sarah Townsend1

 Biography of Thomas Townsend Jr.:

-On April 2, 1716, Thomas Townsend Sr. gifted the western half of his 400-acre plantation on "Ewomas Branch" to his son, Thomas Jr.
+On April 2, 1716, Thomas Townsend Sr. formally gifted the western half of his 400-acre plantation on "Ewomas Branch" to his son, Thomas Jr., via a deed of gift recorded in the clerk's office.
+This transaction established Thomas Jr. on his own property.

 Analysis of the Will and Family Relationships

-The will suggests that Bevens Morris is the biological son of Thomas Townsend Jr. It is highly unusual for a testator to leave the majority of his estate to anyone other than a child.
-The rationale for this interpretation is as follows:
+Parentage of Bevans Morris: The will strongly suggests that Bevans Morris was the biological son of Thomas Townsend Jr. It was highly unusual in this era for a testator to leave the majority of his estate—both specific goods and the residual—to anyone other than a direct child.

 Citations